batman084/DiceRoll/README.md

 Prerequisites:
 - [Java JRE](https://www.oracle.com/java/technologies/javase-jre8-downloads.html)

-Download the releases.
-Then open an admin terminal.
+Download the most recent release.
+Then open a console or terminal window.
 CD into the directory and run the following command:
-`java -jar <file name>`
+`java -jar DiceRoll.jar`

 ## Project Goals/Features: